 10.1 ALPH—An alpha magnet implemented as a matrix, up to 3rd order.

-10.2 BGGEXP—A straight magnetic field element using generalized
+10.4 BGGEXP—A magnetic field element using generalized gradient expansion.

 part of the beamline